Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/other/Not-so-hard-RSA-HITCON-2019-Quals.md

 <br>

-It doesn't seem to work for 465 bits, let's adjust it by bruting a better bound for zi.
+But, it doesn't seem to for for 465 bits...

 <br>